martasframos/Data-Projects/README.md

 The Iris dataset is a widely used benchmark dataset in machine learning and data analysis.
 It contains measurements of iris flowers across three species, enabling us to explore various features and relationships within the data.

 **Features**
-- Sepal Length: Length of the sepal in centimeters.
+- Sepal Length: Length of the sepal in cm.
-- Sepal Width: Width of the sepal in centimeters.
+- Sepal Width: Width of the sepal in cm.
-- Petal Length: Length of the petal in centimeters.
+- Petal Length: Length of the petal in cm.
-- Petal Width: Width of the petal in centimeters.
+- Petal Width: Width of the petal in cm.
 - Species: Categorical variable indicating the species of iris flowers (Setosa, Versicolor, Virginica).

 #### 2.1 Analysis